marcelMerchat/dry_june_in_illinois/README.md

 of water with the same average water level.
-The monthly mean water level for Station 9075014 at Harbor Beach, MI and Station 9087044 at Calumet Harbor in Illinois was automatically downloaded from the NOAA government website with query parameters to select the years from 1959 until 2019 as well as the IGLD datum which specifies a water-level correction for the slow elevation change caused by the ice loading during the ice age thousands of years ago.
+The monthly mean water level for Station 9075014 at Harbor Beach, MI and Station 9087044 at Calumet Harbor in Illinois was automatically downloaded from the NOAA government website with query parameters to select to select the years beginning with the 1958-1959 snow year and ending with the 2018-2019 snow year where a snow year begins on July 1 and ends the following calendar year on June 30.

-The lake levels for the two stations were averaged together for the analysis to solve the problem of a few missing day reports.
 The raw downloaded data was saved using these file names:

 9075014 Harbor Beach, MI: “huron_michigan_harbor_beach19592018.csv”
 9087044 Calumet Harbor, IL: “huron_michigan_calumet_harbor19592018.csv.”

+After downloading the data for two stations in order to handle the problem of a few missing days, the problem was alternately solved by downloading month average water levels.
+The monthly mean water level for Station 9087044 at Calumet Harbor was used.
 As only airport weather data was selected for the final models, the dimension of the solution was reduced by elimination of lake level variables from the model.
-However, the lake data is still part of the data frame of all variables.
+However, the lake data is still part of the data frame and file of all variables.

 ## Simulated Solar Irradiation Data
 Solar data was not selected for the final models despite having some low correlation with June rain as the weather variables in the airport data have higher correlation.
-Since it might be unwarranted to discard the perturbation of the earth’s orbit and the solar irradiation levels for the earth caused by the gravitational mass of Jupiter without understanding how insignificant this might be, the solar data requires further study.
-The description of the simulated solar irradiation data is included in the Appendix of the report at paragraph 15.6.
+Since it might be unwarranted to discard the perturbation of the earth’s orbit and the solar irradiation levels for the earth caused by the gravitational pull of Jupiter without understanding how insignificant this might be, the solar data requires further study.
+The description of the simulated solar irradiation data is included in the Appendix at Section-10.6 of the report.

 The code for generating the raw solar data is contained in the file named SunJupiterEarthSimulation.R.
 The raw data was processed to produce monthly and year averages as described below under preparing year records.

 ## Handling Missing Data
 The data quality for the airport and lake stations are very high.
-However, as fields were left blank for data entry where zero is obvious such as reports of blowing snow for July at Chicago and other binary categorical fields, there was some need convert the blanks to zero for the analysis.
+However, as fields were left blank for data entry where zero is obvious such as reports of blowing-snow for July at Chicago and other binary categorical fields, there was some need convert the blanks to zero for the analysis.
 Where data is missing for binary categorical fields, blanks were replaced with 0.

 Another type of obvious missing data is wind data for years before wind data was recorded.
-In this case, missing data is indicated as NA which helps data processing to identify missing data versus many other kinds of blank spaces in files.
+In this case, missing data is indicated as NA which helps in data processing to identify missing data among other kinds of blank spaces in files.

 ## Changes for Modified Data File:
 There are separate columns for the year, month, and date as integers.
 Temperatures are now indicated in degrees Centigrade.
 In the original data, the temperature is multiplied by 10 to eliminate any decimals.
 Rain precipitation is converted to millimeters where the raw PRCP field was expressed in tenths of a millimeter without decimals.
 For example, 1.2-mm of precipitation was originally recorded as 12 which may have been helpful for data entry.
 In the new data file, 1.2-mm of rain is expressed as 1.2.